imd2019/kniffel-server/Readme.md

 - 200 Fehler beim Beitreten (joinGame)

-  - 201: You cannot join a game.
+  - 201: You cannot join more than one game.
 You are already in a game.
   - 202: A game with this name does not exist.
   - 203: This game is full.
   - 204: This game already started.